jacobblum/simDRIFT/README.rst

 simDRIFT
 ==========
-This library, `simDRIFT`, provides rapid and flexible Monte-Carlo simulations of diffusion-weighted magnetic resonance imaging (dMRI), which we expect to be useful for dMRI signal processing model development and validation purposes.
-The primary focus of this library is forward simulations of modular self-diffusion processes within an ensemble of nuclear magnetic resonance (NMR) active nuclei ("spins") residing in complex, biophysical tissue systems.
+This library, ``simDRIFT``, provides rapid and flexible Monte-Carlo simulations of diffusion-weighted magnetic resonance imaging (dMRI), which we expect to be useful for dMRI signal processing model development and validation purposes.
+The primary focus of this library is forward simulations of modular self-diffusion processes within an ensemble of nuclear magnetic resonance (NMR) active nuclei ("spins") residing in complex, biophysical tissue systems. ``simDrift`` is written in Python and supported by a Numba backend.
+Thus, ``simDRIFT`` benefits from Numba's CUDA API, allowing the simulation of individual spin trajectories to be performed in parallel on single Graphics Processing Unit (GPU) threads.
+The resulting performance gains support ``simDRIFT``'s aim to provide a customizable tool for the rapid prototyping of diffusion models, ground-truth model validation, and in silico phantom production.

 The current release contains the following modules: